UnivaCorporation/urb-k8s/README.md

 This project allows one to run [Apache Mesos](http://mesos.apache.org) frameworks with Universal Resource Broker (URB) in a [Kubernetes](https://kubernetes.io) cluster.

-It utilizes the [urb-core](https://github.com/UnivaCorporation/urb-core) project and provides Kubernetes adapter for URB.
+It utilizes the [urb-core](https://github.com/UnivaCorporation/urb-core) project and provides the Kubernetes adapter for URB.

 Please see the [Universal Resource Broker core](https://github.com/UnivaCorporation/urb-core) project for more architectual details.